MohinishTeja/stackup/README.md

 ![stackup-screenshot](https://i.imgur.com/prkIWQc.png)

 Stackup is trying to build a better user experience for anyone in DeFi.
 Imagine you wanted to earn a higher interest rate on your cash savings.
-With DeFi this is actually possible, but it isn't so easy compare to traditional finance.
+With DeFi this is actually possible, but it isn't so easy compared to traditional finance.

 | DeFi                                       | TradFi                                   |
 | ------------------------------------------ | ---------------------------------------- |